Vinlic/WebVideoCreator/README.en-US.md

 # Introduction

-WebVideoCreator (abbreviated as WVC) is a framework for creating videos based on Node.js + Puppeteer + FFmpeg.
+WebVideoCreator (abbreviated as WVC) is a framework for rendering web animations into videos.
+It's implemented based on Node.js + Puppeteer + Chrome + FFmpeg.
 It performs deterministic rendering and captures any HTML5-playable animations (CSS3 animations/SVG animations/Lottie animations/GIF animations/APNG animations/WEBP animations) and any timeline-based animations driven by [RAF](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
 You can also mischievously use `setInterval` or `setTimeout` to control animations.
 WVC supports embedding MP4 and transparent WebM videos, as well as features such as transition compositing, audio synthesis, and font loading.
 Let's get started with the [Quick Start](#quick-start).

 WVC creates a virtual time environment for your cool animated pages, which can be imagined as something akin to "The Truman Show."
 Its main responsibility is to transform an **uncertain rendering environment** into a **deterministic rendering environment**.